sai1919-git/DevOps-Portfolio/README.md

 🎯 Goal
 To understand how applications can be packaged and deployed consistently across environments using Docker and containers.

-🔹 Project 3: CI Pipeline with Jenkins (Dockerized Flask App)
+### 🔹 Project 3: CI Pipeline with Jenkins (Dockerized Flask App)

-📌 Description
+#### 📌 Description
-Implemented a Continuous Integration (CI) pipeline using Jenkins to automate the build and deployment of a Dockerized Python Flask application.
+Implemented a **Continuous Integration (CI) pipeline** using Jenkins to automate the build and deployment of a Dockerized Python Flask application.
 The Jenkins pipeline automatically pulls source code from GitHub, builds a Docker image, removes any existing container, and deploys the latest version on an AWS EC2 instance.

-This project gave me hands-on experience with real-world CI workflows, Jenkins Declarative Pipelines, and Docker automation on cloud infrastructure.
+This project provided hands-on experience with **real-world CI workflows**, **Jenkins Declarative Pipelines**, and **Docker automation** on cloud infrastructure.

-🔗 Repository:
+🔗 **Repository:**
 https://github.com/sai1919-git/projects/tree/main/project-3

+---

-🛠️ Tools Used
+#### 🛠️ Tools Used
-Jenkins
+- Jenkins
-Docker
+- Docker
-Python (Flask)
+- Python (Flask)
-Git & GitHub
+- Git & GitHub
-AWS EC2 (Ubuntu Linux)
+- AWS EC2 (Ubuntu Linux)

+---

-✅ What I Did
+#### ✅ What I Did
-Created a Python Flask web application
+- Created a Python Flask web application
-Containerized the application using Docker
+- Containerized the application using Docker
-Installed and configured Jenkins on AWS EC2
+- Installed and configured Jenkins on AWS EC2
-Wrote a Declarative Jenkinsfile
+- Wrote a Declarative Jenkinsfile
-Integrated GitHub with Jenkins for CI
+- Integrated GitHub with Jenkins for CI
-Automated Docker image build process
+- Automated Docker image build process
-Removed old containers to avoid port conflicts Deployed the latest container automatically
+- Removed old containers to avoid port conflicts
+- Deployed the latest container automatically
-Accessed the application via EC2 public IP
+- Accessed the application via EC2 public IP

+---

-⚙️ Jenkins Pipeline Flow
+#### ⚙️ Jenkins Pipeline Flow
-Jenkins pulls the latest code from GitHub
+1. Jenkins pulls the latest code from GitHub
-Docker image is built from the Dockerfile
+2. Docker image is built from the Dockerfile
-Existing container (if any) is removed
+3. Existing container (if any) is removed
-New container is started in detached mode with port mapping
+4. New container is started in detached mode with port mapping

+---

-🐳 Docker Commands Used
+#### 🐳 Docker Commands Used
 ```bash
 docker build -t project3-app .
 docker rm -f $(docker ps -aq --filter ancestor=project3-app)
 docker run -d -p 5000:5000 project3-app
 ```

-🎯 Goal
-To understand how CI pipelines automate application builds and deployments using Jenkins and Docker.
+🎯 Goal To understand how CI pipelines automate application builds and deployments using Jenkins and Docker.
 By integrating GitHub, Jenkins, Docker, and AWS EC2, I learned how real DevOps teams continuously build and deploy applications efficiently.